Things to do before you move to Thailand

 Before moving to Thailand, make sure that your vaccinations are complete.
 In this case, you can check out the official website of the country’s health ministry for you to have a good idea of the vaccines that you need to get beforehand.
 Otherwise, you can always talk to your doctor to know which ones to get.

-Finally, your transition in the country will prove to be much effortless if you somehow understand what the locals are saying.
+Heard of Bangkok?
+How about Phuket?
+Ever tasted Thai food?
+Your transition in the country will prove to be much effortless if you somehow understand the Thai history, culture, social etiquette and language.
 The Thai language can be quite difficult to learn, which is why you may not be able to speak the language instantly.
 Nevertheless, being able to understand Thai or saying basic words such as thank you or please will already go a long way.

 If you are deciding on moving to Thailand, make sure that you are prepared by exploring the